High Protein Cinnamon Roll Baked Oatmeal

 Baked oats is making your oatmeal into a cake or bread like dish, rather than a hot cereal.
 It’s a great option because unlike regular oatmeal, you don’t need a spoon to eat it.
 It’s portable, filling, and delicious.

-While I love some baked oats with berries or other fruits, I REALLY love this version of baked oats.
-Cinnamon Roll Baked Oats!
+While I love some baked oats with berries or other fruits, I REALLY love this version of baked oats, Cinnamon Roll Baked Oats!

 Rich with sweet cinnamon and topped with some sugar free icing, it may taste like dessert, but so much healthier.